bolsinga/web_generator/build_tools/README.txt

-- This script will export a svn directory revision to a given directory. repository - The name of the repository (also passed to svn post-commit) to export from. project_dir - The project directory in the repository to export. revision - The revision of repository (also passed to svn post-commit) to export. export_dir - The directory to export into.
+- This script will export a svn directory revision to a given directory. repository - The name of the repository (also passed to svn post-commit) to export from. project_dir - The project directory in the repository to export (obtained from svn_project_description.sh). revision - The revision of repository (also passed to svn post-commit) to export. export_dir - The directory to export into.